-Narrow brown leaf spot is a fungal disease which impacts rice plants.
+Narrow brown leaf spot is a fungal disease that impacts rice plants.
 Caused by the fungus, Cercospora janseana, leaf spot may be an annual frustration for many.
-Most commonly, rice with narrow brown leaf spot symptoms manifest in the form of narrow darkened spots on rice plants ranging in size.
+Most commonly, rice with narrow brown leaf spot symptoms manifests in the form of narrow darkened spots on rice plants ranging in size.

 Controlling Rice Narrow Brown Leaf Spot

-Though commercial growers may have some success with the use of fungicide, it is often not a cost effective option for home gardeners.
-Additionally, rice varieties which claim resistance to narrow brown leaf spot are not always reliable options, as new strains of the fungus commonly appear and attack plants which demonstrate resistance.
+Though commercial growers may have some success with the use of fungicide, it is often not a cost-effective option for home gardeners.
+Additionally, rice varieties that claim resistance to narrow brown leaf spot are not always reliable options, as new strains of the fungus commonly appear and attack plants that demonstrate resistance.